 One of Australia’s most iconic destinations, Bondi's insta-worthy beach draws crowds from far and wide.
 But it's not just the crashing surf swells drawing in the masses, Bondi's bar scene has serious credentials.
 Spanning both ends of the spectrum, you'll find everything from sleek, modern and ever-so-trendy, to laid-back, no-nonsense, and everything in between.

 Once of the most famous waterfront spots in Sydney, you simply can't head to Bondi without a stop off at Icebergs.
 For that iconic view, snag a coveted corner table and look out onto what is arguably Australia’s most Instagrammed ocean pool.
-Drink the No.970 of Plymouth Sloe Gin, St Germain, Aperol and prosecco.

 A gastropub with a side serving of Bondi-cool, Public Bar's slick pared-back interiors make this a popular haunt for Bondi hipsters.
 In true Maurice Terzini style, expect beautiful design, quality food and delicious aperitifs.

 A cosy wine and cocktail bar that serves American and modern Australian share plates.
 A former radio station, this small bar is a trendy little hangout.
 Nab a seat in the back courtyard if you can, and sip on your beverage of choice while taking in the scene.